I Stripped My Closet Down to the Essentials, and I'll Never Look Back

 Despite the heat, I was wearing a long-sleeved cashmere sweater.
 I'd just KonMari-ed my closet.
 I didn't have much else left to wear.

-Marie Kondo's book, The Life-Changing Magic of Tidying Up, sparked an extreme decluttering craze that took America by storm this year, causing men and women to clear out their closets and leave only belongings that "spark joy."
+Marie Kondo's book, The Life-Changing Magic of Tidying Up, sparked an extreme decluttering craze that took America by storm, causing men and women to clear out their closets and leave only belongings that "spark joy."
 I was as caught up in the frenzy as any fashion-lover overdue for culling her ill-fitting and rarely worn items.

 The movement illustrated a larger trend playing out across the wardrobes of America: learning to love living with less.
 It's not a question of buying only the best designer items (though that would be nice) but paring down one's clothing collection to focus on quality over quantity.